ouya/docs/mono-game.md

 ## GetButtonData

-`ButtonData` gives you button names and button textures for the OuyaController button codes on the OUYA, MOJO, and Xiaomi consoles.
+`ButtonData` gives you button names and button textures for the OuyaController button codes on the `OUYA`, `MOJO`, and `Xiaomi` consoles.

 ```
 		public OuyaController.ButtonData GetButtonData(int button)